Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 in PHP and is already used in [browser exploits for earlier operating system versions](https://github.com/yellows8/wiiu_browserhax_fright).
 The wiiuhaxx_common ROP chain generator offers a dynamic generation, which can be used by different exploits.
-It only uses gadgets in in system libraries, which are loaded at any time and at the same location in memory.
+It only uses gadgets in system libraries, which are loaded at any time and at the same location in memory.
 Thus, the ROP chains created by wiiuhaxx\_common can be used system-wide, independent of the running application.